TypeFox/oct-playground-demo/documentation/demo-scenario.md

 }
 ```

- - **You:** "Wait, what about our enterprise customers?
+ - **Sta:** "Wait, what about our enterprise customers?
 They should get better treatment—maybe 15% base and no cap?"

- - **Jan:** "No cap at all?
+ - **Dev:** "No cap at all?
 That could be risky..."

- - **You:** "Well, enterprise orders are huge—minimum $5,000.
+ - **Sta:** "Well, enterprise orders are huge—minimum $5,000.
 We can afford to be generous."

- - **Jan:** "Fair enough.
+ - **Dev:** "Fair enough.
 Let me add that customer type..." *(adds ENTERPRISE to the enum and updates the logic)*

 Value shown:
 - Complex business logic requires real-time discussion and immediate clarification